umarhassan-mitodl/17.037-spring-2004/content/pages/readings.md

 Jefferson, Thomas.
 "Declaration of Independence._" In Portable Thomas Jefferson_, 1776, pp. 235-41.

 Abigail, and John Adams.
 "Remember the Ladies."
 1776.
-(View the {{% resource_link "82e0ec1c-0684-4f2f-92dd-bb891a46231c" "text and original manuscript of the letter" %}} from the Massachusetts Historical Society.)
+(View the [text and original manuscript of the letter](http://www.masshist.org/digitaladams/archive/doc?id=L17760331aa) from the Massachusetts Historical Society.)

 Douglass, Frederick.
 "What to the Slave is the Fourth of July?"
 1852.